They say…

 Een glas voor een koning gepast

 “We focus on specialities, not supermarket beers,” says Jos, “preferably from smaller brewers.
-The quality of Dutch microbrewers is improving – we’re particularly enthusiastic about the beers from De right now.
+The quality of Dutch microbrewers is improving – we’re particularly enthusiastic about the beers from De Molen right now.
 And we’ve commissioned another new beer ourselves, Labelle’s Chocoladestout (chocolate stout) from De Schans in Uithoorn, which I just tasted and found sublime.”
 There are shelves for seasonal beers – visit in the autumn and you’ll find a comprehensive range of Dutch and other boks – and preselected mixed cases.
 Then there’s around 300 different glasses, plus books, T-shirts and breweriana.
 Organised tastings can also be arranged.

 De Bierkoning,